MangariDeeraj/PCA-EXP-6-MATRIX-TRANSPOSITION-USING-SHARED-MEMORY-AY-23-24/README.md

 ## RESULT:
-The Matrix transposition on shared memory with grid (1,1) block (16,16) is demonstrated successfully.
+The Matrix transposition on shared memory with grid (1,1) block (16,16) is dem onstrated successfully.